bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 In this tutorial series, I will guide you through the steps to create your own simple but fun online browser-based game, using HTML and JavaScript.

+[Click here if you want to see the game we will create.](/html-js-demo-game) Remember that you will be able to customize your own however you want.

 This is part two of the tutorial. **If you have not read part one, you should read it now.** [Click here for part 1: HTML tutorial](/code/2019/html-js-game-part1).
 Once you have read it, you can continue with this part.

 In this part of the tutorial, I will show you how to add JavaScript to program the game itself.
 Keep in mind that this tutorial is meant for beginners (or almost-beginners), but I will only cover what is needed to teach you how to make this game.
 It may seem to complicated or hard at first, so if it does check out some of the links at the bottom and come back when you feel a little more comfortable with JavaScript basics.

-**I will include links at the bottom of this article for reference for every function we use.**
+**I will include links at the bottom of this article to reference for every concept we use.**

 Here's a reminder of what we did in [the last part](/code/2019/html-js-game-part1):